miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 Autoboxing blurs but does not erase the distinction between primitive and boxed primitive types.
 Prefer primitives to boxed primitives, and watch out for unintentional autoboxing.

 ## Item  7: Eliminate obsolete object references
-Generally speaking, whenever a class manages its own memory, the pro- grammer should be alert for memory leaks.
+Generally speaking, whenever a class manages its own memory, the programmer should be alert for memory leaks.
 Whenever an element is freed, any object references contained in the element should be nulled out.

 Another common source of memory leaks is caches.
 Once you put an object reference into a cache, it’s easy to forget that it’s there and leave it in the cache long after it becomes irrelevant.